 How they have to get from one place to another, was something we never really considered.
 Nor could we give any good tips at the moment.

 How to do well for everyone

 The topic got stuck in our heads that evening.
 How could we adjust this place so people who can’t walk well or have a wheelchair can use the gravel roads to get from their camping spots to the toilet blocks and to the main facilities?
 The easiest solution would be to put a big layer of concrete over the gravel, making the roads flat and smooth.
 Which immediately rose a new question: Is that what we really want?
-Concrete roads would definitely take away much of the natural atmosphere of the camping.
+Concrete roads would definitely take away much of the natural atmosphere of the campground.
 Instead of camping in nature, it might feel more like camping next to a highway.

 The Naked Wanderings solution

-The best solution we could come up with was indeed a system of designated pitches at strategical places.
+The best solution we could come up with was indeed a system of designated pitches at strategic places.
 But instead of using the “supermarket-system”, we could use the system that’s typical on public transport.
 Anyone can use those places, but if someone with a disability gets on the bus, you got to move to another spot.
-All camping visitors would get the chance to choose one of the well-located pitches, but if someone really needs them, you’ll have to move to a further located less accessible pitch.
+All campground visitors would get the chance to choose one of the well-located pitches, but if someone really needs them, you’ll have to move to a further located less accessible pitch.
 It does sound quite logical, doesn’t it?

 Naturist camping with a disability

 Given this particular chat, we’ve been mostly talking about people with walking issues.
 But there are many other types of physical disabilities.
 The other day we received a message from a blind person who had bought one of our Naturist Guides.
 With modern technology, it’s not very hard to understand that, even though this person can’t actually read the guide, there’s enough software that can read it out loud.
 But what if this person actually wants to visit one of the places that we mention in this guide?